Jexa07/ankushKun.github.io/content/timeline.md

 }
 </style>

-# This page contains a list of all my projects/experiences in chronological order
+# This page contains a list of all my experiences in chronological order

 <br>

 <details open>
 <summary><b>Year 2022</b></summary>

+# 💪 Participated in IC-Hack 2022 Hackathon
+- Organised by IEEE India Council
+- At BMS College of Engineering, Bangalore
+- Secured top 5 position in Education Track ✊

 # 📕 Started College